Home » Insights » A short guide for marketers on measuring the value of PR

 Setting measurable metrics

-• Traffic to a campaign landing page, plus increases in organic, direct and referral traffic
+• Traffic to campaign landing pages, plus increases in organic, direct, and referral traffic

-• Click throughs from specific tracker links set up on PR content
+• Click-throughs from tracker links embedded in PR content

 • Coverage sentiment and key message dissemination